About The Author & The Program

 This cycle prevents any proper rehabilitation to recover from disc herniation.
 It advances the aging processes that come with degenerative disc disease.
 Poor experience into root causes of low back pain greatly contributes to this vicious cycle.

 After several years of this struggle, my mobility, quality of life and personal activities were limited.
 I did not see any hopeful scenario in which recovery was possible and doubted any return to the active lifestyle previously enjoyed.
-I went through a period of at least ten years where I had believed that I had exhausted all means of treatment and resigned to a limited lifestyle.
+I went through a period of at least 10 long and worrisome years where I had believed that I had exhausted all means of treatment and resigned to a limited lifestyle.
 This had a serious effect on my personal life, marriage, family life and hobbies.

 I would continue to go through a viscous cycle beginning with back spasm, leading to severe back herniation or my back going out to the point where I would be collapsed and immobile on the ground for long periods of time with an attack and requiring several doses of Tylenol to regain mobility.
 I needed many sick days from work also.
 My employer even took great notice on the effect that it had on my job.